The science of B2B cold email subjects that convert (+ examples)

 Subject line 5: {{firstName}} how about we have a chat?

-How you can use it: Pair this subject line with an email that offers a clear benefit to the prospect.
+How to use it: Pair this subject line with an email that offers a clear benefit to the prospect.
 Deliver value immediately, so that your prospect is incentivized to take time out of their schedule for a call with you.

 Subject line 6: # ideas for {{painPoint}}